-They say he comes on the evening of December 5th, a night they call “Krampusnacht,” armed with a bundle of gold-painted birch sticks to beat naughty children with.
-You can usually hear him coming: the soft steps of one bare human foot alternate with the clip-clop of his cloven hoof.
+They say he comes on the evening of December 5th, a night called “Krampusnacht.”
+You can usually hear him coming, as the soft steps of his bare human foot alternate with the clip-clop of his cloven hoof.

 The Legend Of Krampus, Saint Nick’s Evil Counterpart

 Krampus comes to town the night before the Feast of Saint Nicholas and visits all the houses to dish out his punishments.
-If you’re lucky, you might get a swat with a birch branch; if you’re not, you’ll wind up in the basket.
+If you’re lucky, you might just get swatted with a birch branch.
+If you’re not, you’ll wind up in the sack.
 After that, your fate is anyone’s guess.
-The legends suggest you might be eaten as a snack, drowned in a river, or dropped off in Hell.
+The legends suggest you might be eaten as a snack, drowned in a river, or even dropped off in Hell.

 The Modern Krampus And Krampusnacht Celebrations

-Every evening on December 5, known as “Krampusnacht,” elegantly dressed Saint Nicks pair up with monstrously outfitted Krampuses and make the rounds of homes and businesses, offering gifts and playful threats.
+Every evening on December 5th, a night called “Krampusnacht,” elegantly dressed Saint Nicks pair up with monstrously outfitted Krampuses and make the rounds to homes and businesses, offering gifts and playful threats.
 Some people exchange Krampusnacht greeting cards that depict the horned beast alongside festive and funny messages.

 It’s always remarkable when ancient traditions make it to the present — but Krampus has had an especially rough fight for survival.